owanturist/react-hook-window/README.md

 ```

 That is a bare minimum to determine both the first and last visible items.
-With the indexes known, it's pretty straightforward to calculate spaces required to reserve before the first and after the last visible items.
+With the indexes known, it’s pretty straightforward to calculate spaces required to reserve before the first and after the last visible items.
 Following this strategy, you can replace a potentially huge amount of complex item components with a single placeholder node on each side.
 It helps address some common performance bottlenecks:

 1. It reduces the amount of work (and time) required to render the initial view and to process updates.
 2. It reduces the memory footprint by avoiding the over-allocation of DOM nodes.

 ---